One design pattern for FastAPI web applications#

 The architecture described here is inspired by hexagonal architecture, sometimes also known as “ports and adapters,” although it does not strictly follow that design pattern.
 It borrows the layering design and dependency structure, but creates interfaces only lazily once there are two implementations, rather than proactively as an architectural aid.
 This architecture also makes extensive use of data objects (objects that are only containers for data with no or minimal behavior attached) to pass structured information between the layers of the architecture.

 Here is the high-level architecture in diagram form.
-In this diagram, an incoming request from a user flows from top to bottom, and the response flows from bottom to top.
+In this diagram, incoming requests or command-line commands from a user flows from top to bottom, and the response flows from bottom to top.

 FastAPI dependencies (and, occasionally, middleware, although dependencies are preferred over middleware where possible) manage resources that are shared across multiple requests.
 For example, external database connections, Redis connections, and memory caches should all be implemented as FastAPI dependencies.
 Dependencies should also be used to implement any preprocessing required before handlers can be safely invoked, such as authorization checks.
 Finally, dependencies should be used for code that would otherwise be duplicated in several handlers, such as setting up logging or extracting information from request headers.